F5Networks/f5-google-gdm-templates/supported/failover/same-net/via-api/3nic/existing-stack/byol/README.md

 - An F5 Networks BYOL license (Bring Your Own License) available.
 - You must have installed the [Google Cloud SDK](https://cloud.google.com/sdk/downloads)
 - Key pair for SSH access to BIG-IP VE (you can create or import this in Google Cloud)
-- Three Google Cloud Platform (GCP) networks with at least one subnet in each.
+- Three Virtual Private Cloud (VPC) networks with at least one subnet in each.
 The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
 - A Google Firewall rule with the following inbound rules:
     - Port 22 for SSH access to the BIG-IP VE
     - Port 443 (or alternate port) for accessing the BIG-IP web-based Configuration utility